Shivam Goel

 Ph.D.
 Candidate · Neuro-symbolic AI, RL & Robotics

 I am a Ph.D. candidate in Computer Science at Tufts University, specializing in robotics and artificial intelligence.
 My research focuses on neuro-symbolic AI and reinforcement learning for open-world robotics.
-I envision a future where autonomous robots handle the unexpected and can learn, adapt, and improve by observing our daily lives.
+I envision a future where autonomous robots handle the unexpected and can efficiently learn, adapt, and improve by observing our daily lives.
 Not just tools, but lifelong collaborators in our homes and workplaces.

 Research